Antiz96/Ankama-Launcher-Container/README.md

 *"Why would I use this instead of simply running the Ankama Launcher AppImage directly on my system?"*
 Here are a few reasons why one would want to:

+- AppImages hardly depend on `libfuse2`, which is a *severally* outdated version of `libfuse` you might not want to install on your system.
+Furthermore, AppImages hardly depend on `glibc`, which might not be installed / available on every distribution (e.g. Alpine Linux).
-- The AppImage itself isn't enough to run the Ankama launcher and the related games.
-Indeed, multiple packages and dependencies are required for the AppImage to execute as well as for the games to run properly (including [wine](https://www.winehq.org/) and its numerous *32-bit* libraries and dependencies).
+- The Ankama Launcher AppImage itself isn't enough to run the Ankama launcher and the related games.
+Indeed, multiple packages and dependencies are required for the Ankama Launcher AppImage to execute as well as for the games to run properly (including [wine](https://www.winehq.org/) and its numerous *32-bit* libraries and dependencies).
 This container avoids the need to install those packages directly on your system by providing an "all in one" solution (useful to not clutter your system with those numerous additional packages or if you use an immutable distribution such as SteamOS).
-- This solution is distro agnostic, meaning you can install it the exact same way and it is guaranteed to work on any Linux distribution.
+- This solution is distro agnostic, meaning you can install it the exact same way on any Linux distributions and it is guaranteed to work.
-- The container is based on the [Arch Linux Docker image](https://hub.docker.com/_/archlinux) which, by its bleeding edge/rolling release nature, provides the latest stable version of the necessary packages and the wine compatibility layer needed to run the games so you get the best compatibility and performance possible.
+- The container is based on the [Arch Linux Docker image](https://hub.docker.com/r/archlinux/archlinux) which, by its bleeding edge & rolling release nature, provides the latest stable version of packages including the wine compatibility layer needed to run the games.
+This ensure a great level of compatibility and performance.
 - This solution provides a transparent host integration so that running the Ankama launcher via the AppImage within the container is no different then running any other application directly from your system.

 ## Installation